-During fall term, the Assessment Committee distributes to all instructors of core Sociology courses (a) a list of the names of a randomly-selected 25% sample of students enrolled in their course(s), and (b) a rubric.
-The rubric varies each year, but always assesses two of the eight general core formal learning outcomes.
+During the fall term, the Assessment Committee normally distributes to all instructors of core Sociology courses (a) a list of the names of a randomly-selected 25% sample of students enrolled in their course(s), and (b) a rubric.
+The rubric is used to assesses two of the eight general core formal learning outcomes.
 Instructors apply the rubric to a 5-page paper or essay exam question from each student in the sample.
+This was not done this past semester because of the department's focus on developing new assessment procedures.
+We will resume this practice in the 2019/2020 academic year.